domenVres/Robust-LIME-SHAP-and-IME/README.md

 Ribeiro, M. T. and Singh, S. and Guestrin, C. (2016) "Why Should I Trust You?": Explaining the Predictions of Any Classifier Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, 1135-1144

+<a id="10">[10]</a>
+Štrumbelj, E. and Kononenko, I. (2010)
+An Efficient Explanation of Individual Classifications using Game Theory Journal of Machine Learning Research, 11, 1-18